moistbois/Moist-Liberation-APR/missions/lingorlib.md

-# Lingor: Glowing in the Jungle
+# Lingor: Glowing Contras
 <div align="center">

 ![A picture of a yellow smiling face with shades, wearing a military cap.
 There are other soldiers in the background holding weapons.](lingor.png)
 </div>

 ### About:
 The year is 1987.
-The tropical Latin American islands of Lingor are ripe for a bit of political meddling.
-The CIA is putting resources and support behind your group to prevent the local dissidents from promoting their ideology around the country.
+The tropical Latin American paradise of Lingor is ripe for a bit of political meddling.
+The CIA is putting resources and support behind your "contra" group to prevent the local dissidents from promoting their ideology around.
 You'll have plenty of leftover gear from the failed Vietnam War to aid you in this mission.
 Let's hope it goes well this time around.
 Just don't mention that the CIA is helping you because they'll deny everything.
 Good luck, vaya con dios, and don't forget your mirror and sun tan.

 ### Requirements:
 - [[ARMA] 3 (Size: 40.61 GBs)](https://store.steampowered.com/app/107410/Arma_3/)